 Memories of Passersby I, 2018 / Composition of multiple GANs

-This is the first time that a machine that autonomously creates AI art will be exhibited and made available as a collectable artifact.
-To our knowledge until today only the human-curated final outputs of neural networks were exhibited or sold in the form of still images, videos or installations.
-This artwork contains all the algorithms and GANs that enable it to generate images and will continue to make new and never-repeating portraits as long as it is running.
+It’s an incredible achievement that a machine autonomously can create AI art in a never ending fashion.
+Up until today only the human-curated final outputs of neural networks were exhibited or sold in the form of still images, videos or installations.
+This artwork contains all the algorithms and GANs that enable it to generate artistic portraits and will continue to make new and never-repeating portraits as long as it is running.

 Memories of Passersby I forms part of Colección SOLO and is on permanent display at Espacio SOLO.
 Visits can be booked in advance at coleccionsolo.com